A Comprehensive Guide to Account and Service Mapping

 New Service Mapping

-Manual mapping of new services in Synthesize is necessary when you provision a new vendor service.
+Manual mapping of new services in Reconcile™ is necessary when you setup a new vendor service.

 To map a new service within your vendor, follow these steps:

-1. Configure the integration in Synthesize for the new service.
+- Configure the integration in Reconcile™ for the new service.

 Many-to-One Service Mapping

-In the realm of service mapping, two primary scenarios exist: 1:1 service mappings and many-to-one service mappings.
-While 1:1 service mappings represent the ideal situation where each PSA product aligns with a unique vendor SKU, the billing landscape can often be more complex, necessitating many-to-one service mappings.
+In service mapping, two main scenarios exist: One-to-one service mappings, and many-to-one service mappings.
+While one-to-one service mappings represent the ideal situation where each PSA product matches with a unique vendor SKU, billing can often be more complex, so requires many-to-one service mappings.

 Note, we've paused the creation of "New Found Revenue" (NFR) cards for many-to-one service mappings to avoid generating incorrect NFR cards.
 1:1 service mappings will still generate NFR cards, highlighting potential unbilled services.